 What next steps should local governments take?

 With the understanding that OZ projects will be most attractive to investors if they are “investment ready” before the end of 2019, local governments across the nation are acting quickly to conduct planning and predevelopment activities to prepare projects for investment.
 At least one state is providing financial assistance to local governments for that purpose.
 As noted above, however, there is no guarantee that OZ investments will benefit the local community or serve public interests.
-Some local governments are therefore being proactive in securing key property and preparing it for investment in a way that meets public interests (as demonstrated by projects being completed by the School’s Development Finance Initiative, see the tab “For Developers/Investors”).
+Some local governments are therefore being proactive in securing key property and preparing it for investment in a way that meets public interests (as demonstrated by projects being completed by the School’s Development Finance Initiative (UNC DFI), see the tab “For Developers/Investors”).
 Thus, local governments seeking to be strategic and take full advantage of the program will want to do the following:

 - Survey development opportunities in the jurisdiction to identify attractive “investment-ready” projects.

 - Secure control of key property (property important to the community) not already under government control through an option to purchase (do not cede control of key property to speculators who are seeking to hold out or flip property without regard to public interests).

 - Conduct planning and predevelopment activities to make key property “investment ready,” consistent with public goals.